egonw/RaMID/ramid.md

 docker run -it -v $PWD:/data container-registry.phenomenal-h2020.eu/phnmnl/ramid -i /data/inFile -o /data/ouFile -z /data/data/cdfzip
 ```

 RaMID can be used also without all the previous steps of downloading the code or docher image installation, but directly as a part of <a href=https://public.phenomenal-h2020.eu/>PhenoMeNal Cloud Research Environment</a>.
 Go to Fluxomics tool category, and then click on ramid, and fill the expected input files, then press Run.
 Additionally, the tool can be used as part of a workflow with Midcor, Iso2flux and the Escher-Fluxomics tools.
 On a PhenoMeNal deployed CRE you should find as well a Fluxomics Stationary workflow, which includes RaMID.
 This way of using it is described <a href=https://github.com/phnmnl/phenomenal-h2020/wiki/fluxomics-workflow>here</a>.

 The repository https://github.com/seliv55/RaMID provides three examples of using RaMID for extraction of MID for metabolites from CDF files of different complexity.

-In the first example (command: ruramid(inFile='exam1in.csv', ouFile='exam1ou.csv', cdfzip='data/exam1.zip' )) Ramid extracts the m/z peaks distribution from monopeak CDF files, i.e. files that contain time course of m/z for only one metabolite of interest.
+In the first example (command: ruramid(inFile='exam1in.csv', ouFile='exam1ou.csv', cdfzip='data/exam1.zip' )) Ramid extracts the m/z peaks distribution from monopeak CDF files, i.e. files that contain time course of m/z for only one metabolite of interest.<br>
 In the second example Ramid extracts the m/z peaks distribution from CDF files that contain time course of m/z for several metabolites of interest, but separate m/z regions are measured for each metabolite.
-The corresponding data are contained in "data/exam2.zip","exam2in.csv" and output is in "exam2ou.csv".
-Respectively, to run the third example the parameters are "data/exam3.zip","exam3in.csv" and "exam3ou.csv".
+The corresponding data are contained in "data/exam2.zip","exam2in.csv" and output is in "exam2ou.csv".<br> Respectively, to run the third example the parameters are "data/exam3.zip","exam3in.csv" and "exam3ou.csv".
 It contains recordings for all metabolites of interest in each CDF file.
 The m/z intervals for many of them are not separated.